pauljeter/pauljeter-astro/src/content/blog/developing-mobile-apps-with-the-ionic-framework-justin-noel-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 - Direct access to native APIs
 - Cordova/PhoneGap

-These are not the hybrids you’re looking for - Hybrids have a bad reputation
+These are not the hybrids you're looking for - Hybrids have a bad reputation

 Hybrid Apps can be beautiful - showcase.ionicframework.com